The LILM Stock Puzzle: Unraveling Lilium N.V.'s Fluctuating Performance

 52-week price history of LILM Stock

-Analyzing the 52-week price history of a stock, including its high and low prices, can provide valuable insight into its current status and potential future performance.
-Lilium N.V.’s current trading price is -67.66% away from its 52-week high, while its distance from the 52-week low is 194.52%.
-The stock’s price range for this period has remained between $0.37 and $3.37.
-The Industrials sector company’s shares managed to surpass a trading volume of around 3.54 million for the day, which was noticeably higher compared to the shares’ average daily volume of 3.47 million over the last three months.
+Studying a stock’s 52-week price history, which includes both low and high prices, can help gauge its current status and potential future performance.
+Lilium N.V.’s current trading price is -64.24% away from its 52-week high, while its distance from the 52-week low is 225.59%.
+The stock’s price range during the 52-week period has remained between $0.37 and $3.37.
+In the Industrials sector, the company’s shares saw a trading volume of around 1.56 million for the day, which was evidently lower than the average daily volume of 3.6 million over the past three months.

 Lilium N.V.
-(LILM) has experienced a quarterly decline of -5.22% in its revenues when compared to the same period in the previous year.
-Presently, the company has a total market capitalization of 477.40M and boasts a workforce of 947 employees.
+(LILM) has experienced a quarterly rise of 13.68% in its revenues when compared to the same period in the previous year.
+Presently, the company has a total market capitalization of 449.88M and boasts a workforce of 947 employees.

-The debt-to-equity (D/E) ratio is a valuable metric that offers insight into a company’s financial health and standing in the market.
-This ratio is calculated by dividing a company’s current total liabilities by its shareholders’ equity.
-The D/E ratio illustrates the extent of debt a company is utilizing to support its assets in relation to the value of its shareholders’ equity.
+The debt-to-equity (D/E) ratio is a crucial measure that sheds light on a company’s financial health and market standing.
+It is determined by dividing a company’s overall liabilities by its shareholders’ equity, showing the extent of a company’s debt usage in financing its assets compared to the shareholders’ equity.
 At the time of writing, the total D/E ratio for LILM stands at 0.05.
 Similarly, the long-term debt-to-equity ratio is also 0.04.

 LILM Stock Stochastic Average

-As of today, the raw stochastic average of Lilium N.V. over the last 50 days is at 90.00%.
-This shows a increasee from the raw stochastic average of the previous 20 days, which was recorded at 90.00%.
-Further, the company’s Stochastic %K and %D values for the last 20 days were 81.73% and 81.14%, respectively.
+As of today, Lilium N.V.’s raw stochastic average for the last 50 days stands at 93.32%.
+This is a rise compared to the raw stochastic average of the previous 20 days, which was noted at 93.32%.
+Furthermore, the company’s Stochastic %K and %D values for the past 20 days were 91.11% and 92.56%, respectively.

 LILM Stock Price Performance Analysis

 The performance of the stock price over the year has been up and down, leaving investors with either an optimistic or pessimistic outlook, depending on how they interpret the data.
-The metric has seen a significant loss of -4.39% since the start of this calendar year.
-Looking back over the last six months, we can see a stronger performance of -39.44%.
-Over the past 30 days, the price of LILM has fallen by 130.88%.
-And in the last five days, it has surged by 4.81%.
+The metric has seen a significant gain of 5.70% since the start of this calendar year.
+Looking back over the last six months, we can see a stronger performance of -23.73%.
+Over the past 30 days, the price of LILM has fallen by 184.87%.
+And in the last five days, it has surged by 21.52%.